Glyphack/Glyphack/content/blog/huec/index.md

 ```
 ## Alarms

-Timer in Philips app is a functionality to turn on/off the light at specific time or create countdown to flash the lights.
+Timer in the Philips app is a functionality to turn on/off the light at a specific time or create a countdown to flash the lights.

-But there are some limitations for example when you set the alarm to turn on in the morning it will only turn on the next day.
-If I want it to turn on the day after I need to again toggle the alarm for the next day.
-(I like to rewrite this with simpler words in once sentence.)
+Once an alarm fires, it deactivates and must be manually re-enabled to go off again the next day.

 Similar to how I discovered how colors work I tried to look into what characteristics change when I create an alarm.
 But I didn't see anything changing.